 The camera

-Being focused on 2D games, Construct normally refers to scrolling and scale when describing which part of the layout is visible and how big it appears.
+In a 2D context, Construct normally refers to scrolling and scale when describing which part of the layout is visible and how big it appears.
 However the view is actually rendered as a 3D world, with a camera position that determines what is visible.

 In Construct, scrolling to a position moves both the camera and the position it looks at to the given X and Y co-ordinates.
 So scrolling is in fact moving the camera around in 2D.

-Moving a sprite to a Z elevation of 50 means it is placed half-way towards the camera, and so appears twice as big.
-Similarly moving a sprite to a Z elevation of -100 means it is placed twice as far from the camera, and so appears half as big.
+Moving a sprite to a Z co-ordinate that is half the default camera Z means it is placed half-way towards the camera, and so appears twice as big.
+Similarly moving a sprite to a Z co-ordinate of the negative default camera Z means it is placed twice as far from the camera, and so appears half as big.

 Scale/zoom

 In Construct, adjusting the layout or layer scale (or in the editor, zooming in and out) actually moves the camera on the Z axis.
-For example at 2x scale (or 200% zoom), the camera is actually moved to a Z position of 50.
+For example at 2x scale (or 200% zoom), the camera is actually moved half-way to the 2D content on the Z axis.
 Since the camera is closer to the content by a factor of 2, it appears bigger by a factor of 2.
 In 2D this does exactly what you expect, and everything scales accordingly.
 However there is an additional 3D side-effect to this: since the camera is moving on the Z axis, the perspective of 3D features changes accordingly.
-For example you'll notice Z elevated sprites moving in the view to reflect their position relative to the camera.
+For example you'll notice sprites with adjusted Z positions moving in the view to reflect their position relative to the camera.
 This means scale/zoom is a true 3D effect in Construct, rather than just stretching everything bigger.

 View distance

-Due to the way 3D rendering works, the camera has both a minimum and a maximum distance in side which content is visible.
+Due to the way 3D rendering works, the camera has both a minimum and a maximum distance inside which content is visible.
+These are also referred to as the Near distance and Far distance.
 If content is either too close to the camera or too far away, it will disappear.

-In Construct the minimum distance is 1, and the maximum is 10000.
-Therefore anything closer than 1 unit away from the camera on the Z axis, or further away than 10000 units away on the Z axis, will not be visible.
-For example with the default camera position at Z=100, the highest a Sprite will be visible is at a Z elevation of 99.
-It won't be visible at 99.5, even though that is still in front of the camera (and naturally content behind the camera is not visible).
-Similarly a Sprite at a Z elevation of -9900 (which is the camera Z position 100 minus the maximum view distance of 10000) will be only just visible, but will completely disappear if any further away.
+In Construct the default near distance is 1, and the default far distance is 10000.
+Therefore with these settings, anything closer than 1 unit away or further away than 10000 units away will not be visible.
+For example with a default camera Z of 600, the highest a Sprite will be visible is at a Z co-ordinate of 599.
+It won't be visible at 599.5, even though that is still in front of the camera (and naturally content behind the camera is not visible).
+Similarly a Sprite at a Z co-ordinate of -9400 (which is the camera Z position minus the far distance) will be only just visible, but will completely disappear if any further away.

 Vanishing point